National Guard Armory (Mena, Arkansas)

-The National Guard Armory is a history armory building at DeQueen and Maple Streets in Mena, Arkansas.
+The National Guard Armory is a historic armory building at DeQueen and Maple Streets in Mena, Arkansas.
 It is a large single-story Art Deco building, fashioned out of fieldstone and concrete in 1931.
-It is the best example in Mena of a stone building style more typically found in the more mountainous surrounding areas.
-It was designed by Derwood F. Kyle of Pine Bluff, and was from the start designed to include community meeting spaces, a function the building continues to perform.
+It is the best example in Mena of a stone building style typically found in the more mountainous surrounding areas.
+It was designed by Derwood F. Kyle of Pine Bluff.
+The building currently serves as a community meeting space, as it was originally designed to include.

 The building was listed on the National Register of Historic Places in 1991.